Sustainability Journey

 TCFD and EU Taxonomy

-2022 saw continued discussion around environmental matters and emissions by the Board.
+In 2023, there was continued discussion around environmental, social and governance matters and emissions management by the Board.
 The Board received regular reports from the Sustainability Council and considered specific climate-related risks and opportunities as part of its bi-annual Risk Register Review.
-Further details in relation to the Group’s actions, in alignment with Taskforce on Climate-Related Financial Disclosures (TCFD) are set out in the following table.
-In addition, the Group carried out its first assessment of the extent to which the Group’s activities are aligned to The EU Taxonomy Regulations and the results of this assessment are set out in the Annual Report 2022
+Further details in relation to the Group’s actions, in alignment with Taskforce on Climate-Related Financial Disclosures (TCFD) are set out in the Annual Report on pages 54-56 (also inserted below).

 Sustainable Transport